Alethio/cms/README.md

 #### Overriding plugin translations by configuration

-There are some cases where w'd like to override some translation strings from configuration, without rebuilding a plugin.
+There are some cases where we would like to override some translation strings from configuration, without rebuilding a plugin.
 We can easily do this by adding a `translations` key in the `plugins` section of the CMS config:

 ```jsonc
 {